zarino/zarino.co.uk/posts/2014-01-14-why-i-wireframe-in-pencil.md

 "Oooh, pretty drawings!" says Ed, ScraperWiki's other product guy, as he leans over to look at the smattering of papers on my desk.
 And he's sort of right, they *are* pretty drawings.
 But that's not the point.

 I'm a designer.
 I think in pictures.
-And unlike a growing contigent of designers these days who protest they can't draw,[^1] I sketch everything before I even touch a computer.[^2] There are sheets of "pretty drawings" all over the ScraperWiki office with arrows and squiggly 'greek' text, documenting what is, what might be, and what didn't make the cut.
+And unlike a growing contingent of designers these days who protest they can't draw,[^1] I sketch everything before I even touch a computer.[^2] There are sheets of "pretty drawings" all over the ScraperWiki office with arrows and squiggly 'greek' text, documenting what is, what might be, and what didn't make the cut.

 ![Hand drawn wireframes from the ScraperWiki office](/media/wireframes-2.jpg)